Close Encounters of the Comet Kind

 The comet completes a solar-system circuit every 6 1/2 years and was discovered in 1986 by astronomer Malcolm Hartley.

 The European Space Agency's Rosetta spacecraft arrived at Comet 67P in 2014.
 Its lander, "Philae," would make the most detailed study of a comet to date.

 After a delay preventing it from heading to Comet 46P/Wirtanen as planned, Rosetta launched in March 2004 towards a new target, Comet67P/Churyumov-Gerasimenko.

-After entering orbit around Comet 67P/Churyumov-Gerasimenko in 2014, Rosetta will release Philae, which will touch down on the icy wanderer's nucleus.
+After entering orbit around Comet 67P/Churyumov-Gerasimenko, Rosetta released its Philae lander, which touched down on the icy wanderer's nucleus.